Carlo-Colizzi/NetGun/README.md

 </div>

 ### CVE analysis
-<p>> You can check all the CVE of a specific service just selecting it and clicking "Open CVE".
+<p>> You can check all the CVEs of a specific service just selecting it and clicking "Open CVE".
 The Vulnerabilities are obtained through the National Vulnerability Database of U.S. government</p>
 <div>
   <div align="center">
   <img src="https://cdn.discordapp.com/attachments/1051051902529437787/1077706089442844762/ImmagineNetgun_7.png">